kb1dds/dowker_statistics/README.md

 # TODO:

+* Jaehee:
+ - Example (summer) code:
+  .
+Uploading and documenting as appropriate
+  .
+Fixed `gutenbergr` dependency by using old version.
+Will include instructions for this...
-* Jaehee: R library skeleton structure
+ - R library skeleton structure
- - Need CRAN-unique package name: `dowkerr`
+  .
+Need CRAN-unique package name: `dowkerr`
- - Developers need to install some packages
+  .
+Developers need to install some packages
- - We will need some official unit tests
+  .
+We will need some official unit tests
- - repo directory structure
+  . repo directory structure
- - License = Apache 2.0
+  .
+License = Apache 2.0

-* Tate: Port over `dowker_nest` (mostly complete)
- - Pull request in progress!
- - Jaehee has a newer version... try that instead!

-* Robinson (Jaehee: load the initial version from your summer code!): Create `dowker_probability`

-Input:
-  1. Dowker table of feature patterns and observation sets
-  2. Training table: observations, classes (factor)
-  3. Test table: observations

-Output:
-  1. New column added to the test table for each level of the classes in training table: probability of that class

 * Tate: Create inconsistent edges tool